 - Safer sex supplies distribution.

-- Address stigma.
+- Address associated risks and stigma.

 - Advocate for First Nation’s culturally sensitive practices.

 - Lalith Nagella – Harm Reduction Coordinator | firstname.lastname@example.org